kylemiller3/osrs-competition-bot/README.md

 **.setchannel** - Sets the scoreboard update channel to the first channel mentioned.

 **.add** - Schedules a new event and posts the scoreboard to the channel mentioned in *.setchannel*.
+  * See "Event tracking category lists" for list of skills, bosses etc for event tracking.
   * Event names cannot be blank.
   * Event names must be less than 50 characters in length.
   * Event must end after the event's start date.